 - The Pride Inclusion Training created by India Pierce and Jordan Sanchez was launched.
 This new training took the place of the previous signature training, Safe Space.

 - Jordan Sanchez transitioned into the Interim Specialist position while Fran Bautista (they/she) joined the team as the new Student Success Liaison.

-- Another version of the signature Pride Inclusion Training was released for students in Fall 2021.
+- A student version of the signature Pride Inclusion Training was released in Fall 2021.

-To learn more about these events and more read “LGBTQIA+ MiraCosta College, History & Inventory” by our very own Steven Deniah.
+To learn more about these events and more read “LGBTQIA+ MiraCosta College, History & Inventory” by our very own Steven Deineh.